-This information is for CHRM Students only.
-If you are a degree student at Woodsworth College contact the Registrar's office for assistance at Registrar
+This information is for students registered in the HR Certificate Program only.
+If you are a degree student you must contact your college for assistance.

 Deadline to File Petitions